Pink Peonies in the Hazy Glow of the Canadian Wildfire Smoke

 Throughout the summer months, as the smoke drifted in and out of our area, I spent a lot of time in the garden observing.
 It was apparent that growth and flowering was slowed.
 Everything felt very still.

-I was able to finish painting these pink peonies just as the wildfire smoke moved dissipated.
+I was able to finish painting these pink peonies just as the wildfire smoke dissipated.

 It was interesting to see how the warm light shifted color.
 Even the shadows were more interesting, leaning darker, and even more towards a cool, deep blue green.

-I’m glad I took the opportunity to create a painting that documented that beautiful orange glow.
+I’m glad I took the opportunity to create a botanical painting that documented that beautiful orange glow.

 Next